MuharremCandan/MuharremCandan/README.md

 # 🥳Hi Guys
 ## ✔️ Hayalleri hayatının kaptanlığını yapan, limandan daha taptaze yazılım serüvenine yelken açan bir gemide Miço.🇹🇷

-## ✔️I'am a Miço in a ship which has just got sail from port to life  whose dreams are leading his life.
+## ✔️I'am a Mico in a ship which has just got sail from port to life  whose dreams are leading his life.

 You can use the diff language tag to generate some colored text: